Serverless Architectures are enabling a wide range of use cases, but they're not right for every situation.

 Finally, the Serverless Framework assists with additional aspects of the serverless application lifecycle, including building your function package, invoking your functions for testing, and reviewing your application logs.

 The Serverless Application Model (SAM) is an extension to CloudFormation within AWS.
-It provides a way to use CloudFormation syntax to define your Serverless Applications, though it can only be used within the AWS ecosystem.
+It provides a way to use CloudFormation syntax to define your Serverless Applications with the addition of three new CloudFormation resources Function, API, Table, though it can only be used within the AWS ecosystem.

 While SAM reduces the boilerplate of defining your serverless application, the other limitations of CloudFormation still apply.
 The Serverless Framework has a provider-agnostic way to define serverless applications.
 It manages additional aspects of the serverless application lifecycle.
 Finally, it has a broader feature set and larger community of plugins, examples, and guides.